James Baldwin (1924-1987)

 As a young teenager, Baldwin began to question his sexuality.
 Unsure of how to cope with his identity and seeking further refuge from neighborhood drug activity, Baldwin became a junior minister at Harlem Pentecostal Church.
 However, the three years he spent preaching disillusioned Baldwin.
 He began to view Christianity as racist and hypocritical and became an avowed atheist for the rest of his life.

 Although academically successful and confident in his own intellectual abilities, Baldwin faced structural racism in the educational opportunities available to him.
 Nevertheless, his talent shone through.
 At ten years old, Baldwin wrote a play that impressed his elementary school teacher.
 At Frederick Douglass Junior High, Baldwin met Countee Cullen, a prominent poet of the Harlem Renaissance, who encouraged Baldwin’s writing.
-He also began to write for the school newspaper The Douglass Pilot, publishing his first essay at the age of thirteen.
+He also began to write for the school newspaper The Douglass Pilot, publishing his first essay at the age of 13.
 He attended DeWitt Clinton High School in the Bronx, where he worked as the literary editor of the school’s magazine.

 After he graduated high school in 1942, Baldwin had to find work to help support his family because of his stepfather’s fading health.
 He worked for a defense contractor in New Jersey, but his anger at dealing with the day-to-day aggressions of segregation got him fired.
-Just before his nineteenth birthday, Baldwin’s stepfather died, and Baldwin decided to devote his life to writing.
+Just before his 19th birthday, Baldwin’s stepfather died, and Baldwin decided to devote his life to writing.

 Despite the intellectual stimulation of Paris and the success of his essays, his dream of publishing a novel remained unfulfilled.
 So, in 1951, he retreated to a small village in the Swiss Alps to write what would become his first and most celebrated novel, a coming-of-age work called Go Tell It on the Mountain.
 Finally completed and published in 1953, the highly autobiographical novel is set in the Harlem of Baldwin’s youth and concerns the religious salvation of a young man, John Grimes, and his problematic relationship with his stepfather.
 Go Tell It on the Mountain was nominated for a National Book Award and brought Baldwin into the forefront of American literature.